 We intend to use the net proceeds from this offering to repay outstanding indebtedness under our credit facility.
-Certain of the underwriters in this offering, , and , are affiliated with , and , who are lenders under our credit facility.
+Certain of the underwriters in this offering, RBC Capital Markets, LLC and BMO Capital Markets Corp., are affiliated with Royal Bank of Canada and Bank of Montreal (Chicago Branch), who are lenders under our credit facility.
 These relationships may present a conflict of interest since each of our underwriters may have an interest in the successful completion of this offering in addition to the underwriting discounts and commissions it would receive.
 More specifically, the lenders affiliated with the underwriters will receive principal and interest payments and fees from us if the offering is successful and will receive additional principal and interest payments on funds borrowed under the credit facility in the future.
 See "Use of Proceeds" and "Underwriting-Affiliations."